Kleo-Karap/My_tattoo_chatbot/README.md

 ### Scenario 3
 Customer books consulting appointment (fixed duration 1 hour)

-**Future Objectives**
-We know how important it is for the artist to build trust with each customer.
-So we don't want to automate the whole appointment booking process.
-Only the parts that are really redundant and can actually be done via an bot exaclty like they would have been done by a human secretary.

 **Ideal functionalities**
 1. Instagram Integration: We ideally what to integrate this chatbot with our Instagram as a messaging channel, since this is our main source for lead generation.